wandb/docs/docs/guides/track/log/log-models.md

 ## Log a model to a W&B run
 Use the [`log_model`](../../../ref/python/run.md#log_model) to log a model artifact that contains content within a directory you specify.
 The [`log_model`](../../../ref/python/run.md#log_model) method also marks the resulting model artifact as an output of the W&B run.

-Models that are marked as the input or output to a run to track the lineage of that model.
-A model's lineage graph shows the model's dependencies and the model's associations.
-You can view the lineage of the model within the W&B App UI.
+You can track a model's dependencies and the model's associations if you mark the model as the input or output of a W&B run.
+View the lineage of the model within the W&B App UI.
 See the [Explore and traverse artifact graphs](../../artifacts/explore-and-traverse-an-artifact-graph.md) page within the [Artifacts](../../artifacts/intro.md) chapter for more information.

 Provide the path where your model file(s) are saved to the `path` parameter.
 The path can be a local file, directory, or [reference URI](../../artifacts/track-external-files.md#amazon-s3--gcs--azure-blob-storage-references) to an external bucket such as `s3://bucket/path`.